 We are not permitted to market beloranib in the United States until we receive approval of a New Drug Application, or an NDA, from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
 We recently completed two Phase 2a clinical trials evaluating beloranib's ability to reduce body weight and to improve hyperphagia, one in patients with PWS and one in severely obese patients.
-We expect that the FDA will require us to complete at least one pivotal trial in order to submit an NDA for beloranib as a treatment for PWS patients.
-However, the FDA may require that we conduct additional pivotal trials or additional Phase 2 trials to prepare for Phase 3 clinical development of beloranib as a treatment for PWS patients.
-We expect that the FDA will also require us to complete a Phase 2b clinical trial and at least two Phase 3 clinical trials to submit an NDA for beloranib as a treatment for severe obesity.
+We expect that the FDA will require us to conduct at least one pivotal trial in order to submit an NDA for beloranib as a treatment for PWS patients.
+However, meeting requirements of the FDA or certain European regulatory authorities may require that we conduct additional pivotal trials.
+We expect that the FDA will also require us to complete a Phase 2b clinical trial and at least two Phase 3 clinical trials to submit an NDA for beloranib as a treatment for severe obesity in the general population, and may require that we conduct a cardiovascular outcomes trial.
 Pursuant to the FDA's February 2007 draft guidance to industry on the development of weight management drugs, in order to reasonably estimate the safety of a weight-management drug, Phase 3 clinical trials must randomize approximately 3,000 subjects to active doses of the product and 1,500 subjects to placebo for one year of treatment.
 We have not yet commenced any of these clinical trials.
-We plan to initiate a Phase 3 clinical trial of beloranib in PWS patients in 2014 after finalizing the trial design based on conversations with the FDA.
-To initiate a Phase 3 clinical trial for beloranib in PWS patients, we will also need to complete certain pre-clinical animal studies, obtain sufficient supply of finished drug product, which is currently being manufactured by a third party, and validate the instrument used to measure subjective endpoints in the trial, such as hunger.
+We plan to initiate a Phase 3 clinical program, consisting of two Phase 3 clinical trials, of beloranib in PWS patients in 2014 after finalizing the program design based on ongoing conversations with the FDA and certain European regulatory authorities.
+We intend to engage in such discussions to determine if our proposed Phase 3 clinical trial protocols would be sufficient to support an NDA submission to the FDA and a marketing authorization application, or MAA, to the European Medicines Agency, or EMA, seeking approval of beloranib for the treatment of PWS.
+To initiate a Phase 3 clinical program for beloranib in PWS patients, we will also need to submit certain pre-clinical animal studies for the FDA's review, and the FDA may require additional pre-clinical animal studies.
+In addition, we must obtain sufficient supply of finished drug.
 We plan to initiate a Phase 2a clinical trial of beloranib as a treatment for craniopharyngioma-associated obesity in the first half of 2014.
 We intend to initiate a Phase 2b clinical trial of beloranib as a treatment for severe obesity in the general population in the second half of 2014.
-We are also evaluating additional proprietary MetAP2 inhibitors beyond beloranib as potential development candidates that would provide increased patient convenience in the form of oral dosing, or an otherwise improved clinical profile.
-A decision on whether to subsequently advance beloranib into pivotal trials for severe obesity or to leverage the opportunity to advance another methionine aminopeptidase 2, or MetAP2, inhibitor into early development for severe obesity is anticipated to be made on the basis of results obtained from our planned Phase 3 clinical trial of beloranib in PWS patients and discussions with regulatory authorities.
-Accordingly, obtaining approval of an NDA is a complex, lengthy, expensive and uncertain process, and the FDA may delay, limit or deny approval of beloranib for many reasons, including, among others:
+We are also evaluating additional proprietary methionine aminopeptidase 2, or MetAP2, inhibitors beyond beloranib as potential development candidates that would provide increased patient convenience in the form of oral dosing, or an otherwise improved clinical profile.
+A decision on whether to subsequently advance beloranib into pivotal trials for severe obesity or to leverage the opportunity to advance another MetAP2 inhibitor into early development for severe obesity is anticipated to be made on the basis of results obtained from our planned Phase 3 clinical program of beloranib in PWS patients and discussions with regulatory authorities.
+Accordingly, obtaining approval of an NDA is a complex, lengthy, expensive and uncertain process, and the FDA and certain European regulatory authorities may delay, limit or deny approval of beloranib for many reasons, including, among others: